microsoft/VSExtensibility/New_Extensibility_Model/Samples/VSProjectQueryAPISample/README.md

 ## Accessing API Metadata

-Once a `querySpace` is established, users may query information about the Project System on the Solution and/or Project level.
+Once a `querySpace` is established, the user may query information about the Project System on the Solution and/or Project level.
 Using the keyword `With`, the user can specify the property and/or the collection they want to receive.

 In our example, we call the `QueryAsync` method to get information from the projects, namely the Project Name, Project Path, Project Files, and File Names.